 1. If you’re using your laptop as a primary device for presentations on an overhead that doesn’t include a freeze function on its own remote, extending your PC’s desktop is one of the easiest ways to freeze the screen and separate the two.

-2. On Windows 10, you can press the ‘Win’ key and the ‘P’ key to enter Extended Desktop Mode.
+2. On Windows 10, you can press the ‘Win’ and the ‘P’ keys to enter Extended Desktop Mode.
 From here, you will have several options for extending the desktop.

 4. For freezing the screen, it’s essential to understand the difference between the Extend and Duplicate options.
 In our case, we want to go with extend.
 Extend will duplicate your monitor for the projector but still allow you to keep windows and actions separate for both.

-5. In short, you can use an extended monitor gives you a quick and easy way to freeze the screen on one display when you need it, especially if you need to continue other tasks on the primary display.
+5. In short, an extended monitor gives you a quick and easy way to freeze the screen on one display when you need it, especially if you need to continue other tasks on the primary display.

 6. You can achieve similar results using your PC’s ‘Display Properties’ submenu.
 You only need to right-click on the desktop and choose the wording that matches “display settings” or similar.